How to shortlist businesses worth investing in?

 A company must have grown its sales by at least 10% every year for the last ten years.
 We assume that if the inflation is around 7% in the economy, the company has generated at least 3-4% in real terms.

 Criteria 2: Return on Capital Employed (ROCE)

 A profitable company will be able to generate cash flows.
-This cash flow is either distrusted to the shareholders or invested back.
+This cash flow is either distributed to the shareholders (dividend) or invested back (retained earnings).
 These are the elements of value creation for the shareholders.